-We’ve made it through the 1st month of 2019 and well into our routines.
-We caught up wth the ever so busy millennial mothers Buhle Mabanga and Keabetswe on how they managed to get their children back to school ready and how they juggle motherhood and their busy lives.
+We’ve made it through the 1st month of 2019 and we should be well into our routines by now.
+We caught up with busy millennial mothers, Buhle Mabanga and Keabetswe on how they managed to get their children back to school ready and how they make motherhood work in their lives.

 Buhle Mabanga, children’s fashion designer and entrepreneur says her getting back to school routine is always an exciting task for her and her three children, Lukhona, Lilitha and Lolo.

-Buhle says the afternoon routine is all about homework, reading and a bit of house chores such as washing dishes and watering the plants.
-Once the children have completed their necessary tasks, the family enjoys unwinding at the park, if there are no extra mural activities.
+Buhle says the afternoon routine is all about homework, reading and a few house chores such as washing dishes and watering the plants.
+Once the children have completed their necessary tasks, the family enjoys unwinding at the park, if there are no extramural activities.
 In the evening things begin to slow down in the Mabanga household as the children bathe whilst Buhle prepares dinner, followed by a good bedtime story and prayer.
 The house is usually quite at about 20:00 pm.

-The mom of three says she balancing her schedule and her children’s is very simple actually as she works from home, allowing her to work around their schedule.
+The mom of three says balancing her schedule and her children’s is very simple, actually as she works from home, allowing her to work around their schedule.
 “I push as much work as possible before lunch so that I can be fully present when they come back from home.”

 “My son is turning 5 and daughter 2, there’s really no major preparations to do.
 I must say that it was a bit tricky when they initially started school but this is a space they are familiar with so it’s really like “oh we back here, cool”

 Kea and her bambino’s day begins at 07:00.
 The mama of two prepares their lunch while they have their breakfast and makes sure that by 07:50 they are out of the house, as school starts at 08:00, but at least it’s only 5 minutes away.